OSGeo/grass-website/README.md

 Sass**, so the plain (non-extended) Hugo will not work.
 Frontend libraries are installed with npm, and the pinned Hugo build uses an external Dart Sass binary.

-The exact pinned versions of Hugo, Node.js, and Dart Sass are kept in sync across `.env`, `.devcontainer/devcontainer.json`, and `.github/workflows/hugo.yml` (Node is also pinned in `.nvmrc`).
+The exact pinned versions live in the docker compose files (`hugomods/hugo` image tags), `.devcontainer/devcontainer.json`, the workflows under `.github/workflows/`, and `.nvmrc` for Node.js.
+Renovate keeps all of these pins current automatically.
 Check those files for the current values rather than a number copied into this README, which would go stale.

 Any of the options below gives you a working toolchain.
 The container options (A, B, C) bundle Hugo, Node, and Dart Sass for you.